iicfcii/iicfcii.github.io/index.md

 I'm currently a Robotics PhD student in the Integrating Design, Engineering, and Analysis (IDEA) Lab led by Professor Dan Aukes at Arizona State University (ASU) (01/2021 - Present).
 I received my Master and Bachelor's degrees in Robotics Engineering from Worcester Polytechic Institue (WPI) (08/2012 - 12/2017).
 During that time, I was also a research assistant in the WPI Soft Robotics Lab run by Professor Cagdas Onal.
 Before my PhD, I cofounded a startup company called Orimagi, where I was in charge of the development and production of an educational origami robot kit.

-My research focuses on the development of novel design and fabrication methods for affordable and accesible origami and soft robots.
+My research focuses on design, fabrication, and control methods for accesible robots.
 These robots excel at tasks where cost, compliance, and safety are priorities instead of precision and power.
-Studies of them also help us better balance rigidity and softness of robots for different applications.
+Studies of them also help us better balance rigidity and softness, active and passive intelligence within robots for different applications.
+A list of my publications is available at [Google Scholar](https://scholar.google.com/citations?user=vo0rVaoAAAAJ&hl=en){:target="_blank"}.

 # <a name="research"></a> Research

+## <a name="laminate quadruped"></a> Laminate Quadruped

-In IDEALab, I am currently developing simulation models and fabrication pipelines to enable tuning and optimizations of dynamic laminate robots made from low-cost and compliant materials.
+At IDEALab, I am developing simulation models, fabrication pipelines, and reinforcement learning framework to enable tuning and optimizations of dynamic laminate robots made from low-cost and compliant materials.
 The core of the robots are multi-layer, multi-material laminates that are cut, folded, and locked into three-dimensional mechanisms, providing desired motion and stiffness profiles.
+Even though I am focusing on a quadruped right now, I hope to extend and generalize this process to other platforms.

+<iframe src="https://www.youtube.com/embed/hEq7MrkXNqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<p></p>

 <iframe src="https://www.youtube.com/embed/RLCke-TzDjA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <p></p>

+* F. Chen, W. Tao, and D. M. Aukes, “Development of A Dynamic Quadruped with Tunable, Compliant Legs,” in 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Detroit, MI, USA: IEEE, Oct.
+2023, pp. 495–502. [doi: 10.1109/IROS55552.2023.10342283](https://doi.org/10.1109/IROS55552.2023.10342283){:target="_blank"}.

 * F. Chen and D. M. Aukes, “Direct Encoding of Tunable Stiffness Into an Origami-Inspired Jumping Robot Leg,” Journal of Mechanisms and Robotics, vol. 16, no. 3, Mar.
-2023, [doi: 10.1115/1.4056958](https://doi.org/10.1115/1.4056958).
+2023, [doi: 10.1115/1.4056958](https://doi.org/10.1115/1.4056958){:target="_blank"}.

+## <a name="foldable robots"></a> Foldable Robots

-At WPI, I developed a hierarchical process of designing a series of affordable legged and aerial robots folded from plastic sheets.
+At WPI Soft Robotics Lab, I developed a hierarchical process of designing a series of affordable legged and aerial robots folded from plastic sheets.

 ![foldable robots](/assets/img/foldable robots.jpg)

-* M. Agheli, S. G. Faal, F. Chen, H. Gong, and C. D. Onal, “Design and fabrication of a foldable hexapod robot towards experimental swarm applications,” in 2014 IEEE International Conference on Robotics and Automation (ICRA), May 2014, pp. 2971–2976. [doi: 10.1109/ICRA.2014.6907287](https://doi.org/10.1109/ICRA.2014.6907287).
+* S. G. Faal et al., “Design, Fabrication, Experimental Analysis, and Test Flight of an Origami-Based Fixed-Wing Aerial Vehicle: µPlane,” presented at the ASME 2016 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, American Society of Mechanical Engineers Digital Collection, Dec.
+2016. [doi: 10.1115/DETC2016-60477](https://doi.org/10.1115/DETC2016-60477){:target="_blank"}.

 * S. G. Faal, F. Chen, W. Tao, M. Agheli, S. Tasdighikalat, and C. D. Onal, “Hierarchical Kinematic Design of Foldable Hexapedal Locomotion Platforms,” Journal of Mechanisms and Robotics, vol. 8, no. 1, Aug.
-2015, [doi: 10.1115/1.4030468](https://doi.org/10.1115/1.4030468).
+2015, [doi: 10.1115/1.4030468](https://doi.org/10.1115/1.4030468){:target="_blank"}.

-* S. G. Faal et al., “Design, Fabrication, Experimental Analysis, and Test Flight of an Origami-Based Fixed-Wing Aerial Vehicle: µPlane,” presented at the ASME 2016 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, American Society of Mechanical Engineers Digital Collection, Dec.
-2016. [doi: 10.1115/DETC2016-60477](https://doi.org/10.1115/DETC2016-60477).
+* M. Agheli, S. G. Faal, F. Chen, H. Gong, and C. D. Onal, “Design and fabrication of a foldable hexapod robot towards experimental swarm applications,” in 2014 IEEE International Conference on Robotics and Automation (ICRA), May 2014, pp. 2971–2976. [doi: 10.1109/ICRA.2014.6907287](https://doi.org/10.1109/ICRA.2014.6907287){:target="_blank"}.

+## <a name="pneumetic soft actuators"></a> Pneumetic Soft Actuators

 I also designed a series of bending and linear pneumatic soft actuators along with their fabrication processes.
+The bending one also has integrated curvature sensing.
 They are the building blocks of a soft snake robot and are also used to study soft robot control algorithms.

 ![soft robots](/assets/img/soft robots.jpg)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Nj37GofnDpY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <p></p>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AH1djJ-46fU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<p></p>

+* M. Luo et al., “Motion Planning and Iterative Learning Control of a Modular Soft Robotic Snake,” Frontiers in Robotics and AI, vol. 7, 2020, [doi: 10.3389/frobt.2020.599242](https://doi.org/10.3389/frobt.2020.599242){:target="_blank"}.

 * M. Luo et al., “Toward Modular Soft Robotics: Proprioceptive Curvature Sensing and Sliding-Mode Control of Soft Bidirectional Bending Modules,” Soft Robotics, vol. 4, no. 2, pp. 117–125, Jun.
-2017, [doi: 10.1089/soro.2016.0041](https://doi.org/10.1089/soro.2016.0041).
+2017, [doi: 10.1089/soro.2016.0041](https://doi.org/10.1089/soro.2016.0041){:target="_blank"}.

-* M. Luo et al., “Motion Planning and Iterative Learning Control of a Modular Soft Robotic Snake,” Frontiers in Robotics and AI, vol. 7, 2020, Accessed: Apr.
-24, 2023. [doi: 10.3389/frobt.2020.599242](https://doi.org/10.3389/frobt.2020.599242)

 # <a name="startup"></a> Startup